nicholaswilde/recipes/docs/desserts/old-fashioned-rice-pudding.md

 Let cool and then refrigerate.
 The last 1/2 cup milk is stirred in just before serving.
 Sprinkle with cinnamon (optional) if desired.

+!!! tip "Variation"

+    To make Chocolate Rice Pudding, add 3 Tbsp cocoa to the milk.

+!!! tip "Variation"

+    Add 1/4 cup of raisins when cooking the rice.

 ## :link: Source